espruino/EspruinoDocs/puck/Puck.js Quick Start.md

 #### Windows

-Windows 10 support is under development as of late 2017.
+Windows 10 support for Web Bluetooth is under development as of late 2017.

 For now there are two options: